Irma winds down, not before appearing to set a record for most records

 - When Irma reached Category 5 — the strongest there is — it stayed there for more than three days, the longest run since forecasters began using satellites to monitor tropical storms more than a half-century ago.

-- Irma kept blowing 185-mph maximum sustained winds for 37 hours — the longest any cyclone has ever maintained that intensity anywhere on Earth since records started being kept.
+- Irma blew 185-mph maximum sustained winds for 37 hours — the longest at that intensity anywhere on Earth since records started being kept.

-- Irma generated the most accumulated energy by any tropical cyclone in the Atlantic tropics on record.
+- Irma generated the most accumulated energy of any tropical cyclone in the Atlantic tropics on record.

 "The next couple of days and couple of weeks — probably months, in a lot of spots — are going to be very busy for a lot of people rebuilding," Ari Sarsalari, a meteorologist for The Weather Channel, said Monday night.